SystemsApproach/ops/preface.rst

 The answer, we believe, is that the cloud is becoming ubiquitous in another way, as it moves from hundreds of datacenters to tens of thousands of enterprises.
-And while it is clear that the commodity cloud providers will happily manage those edge clusters as a logical extension of their datacenters, they do not have a lock on the know-how for making that happen.
+And while it is clear that the commodity cloud providers are eager to manage those edge clusters as a logical extension of their datacenters, they do not have a lock on the know-how for making that happen.

-This book lays out a roadmap that a small team of engineers followed over a course of a year to stand-up and operationalize a hybrid cloud spanning a dozen enterprises, and hosting a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
+This book lays out a roadmap that a small team of engineers followed over the course of a year to stand-up and operationalize a hybrid cloud that spans a dozen enterprises, and hosts a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
 The team was able to do this by leveraging 20+ open source components, but selecting those components is just a start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
 (And the code for those configuration files is open source, for those that want to pursue the topic in more detail.)

 Our roadmap may not be the right one for all circumstances, but it does shine a light on the fundamental challenges and trade-offs